algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_plan.md

 Each complex function will have dedicated pages for in-depth information.
 Flowcharts or diagrams will be integrated to enhance the understanding of complex processes.

 - To facilitate developers in documenting their code effectively, we will provide a template that guides them on the essential information to include.
-The template will be available on the project GitHub in the folder documents/qa, the file name is "code_documentation_template".
+The template will be available on the project GitHub [here](./code_documentation_template.md).
 Developers have to use it as a reference when documenting their code.

 - Centralized documentation simplifies onboarding for new team members by providing a single, accessible source of truth.
 Emphasize the importance of keeping documentation up-to-date, especially during onboarding periods, to ensure the documentation remains accurate and relevant.